AP-CSA-JAVA/CSA_JAVA-Course/README.md

 - [ ] 1 - Below Expectations - Some of the work was completed but the program is not near functional standards.
 (D)
 - [ ] 0 - Little to no work was Completed (F)

-Students who score below 75% on a project, test or quiz (excluding finals) may retake the quiz or test for up to a 75%.
+Students who score below 75% on a project, test or quiz (excluding finals) may retake the project, test, or quiz for up to a 75%.
 Students will have 1 week to review any feedback and/ or answers and schedule a time to retake the project, test, or quiz.

 | Grade Letter | Percentage |